ivanmitkovski/ivanmitkovski.dev/README.md

 ## Description

 Welcome to **ivanmitkovski.dev**!
-This is the personal portfolio of **Ivan Mitkovski**—a 21-year-old software engineer from Skopje, Macedonia—showcasing modern, user-focused web experiences.
+This is the personal portfolio of **Ivan Mitkovski** a 21-year-old software engineer from Skopje, Macedonia showcasing modern, user-focused web experiences.
 Built with **React**, **TypeScript**, **Tailwind CSS**, and **Vite**, and enhanced by **Framer Motion** animations, it highlights my curated project showcases, “About Me” narrative, and built-in contact form.

 ---

-## 🚀 Technologies Used
+## Technologies Used

 - **React**
 - **TypeScript**